 - At one time, this area of Orange County served as a sheep and cattle ranch.

 - No water is available at the park.
 Park hours are from 7 am to sunset.

 - Aliso and Wood Canyon’s park has over 4,200 acres of scenic canyons and 137 migratory and resident bird species.

 - Aliso creek supports small populations of fish and other aquatic life.

 - Aliso and Wood Canyon is a great place for a family hike.
 Keep to the right when you walk the trails.

-- Aliso and Wood Canyon is popular with mountain bike riders, most use caution a few do not.
+- Aliso and Wood Canyon are popular with mountain bike riders; most use caution a few do not.

-- There is a parking lot available but is not free.
+- There is a parking lot available, but it is not free.
 There is limited free street parking which fills up fast on weekends.